Tuesday, 30 December 2025

 Left: The 'House Rules' at the entrance.
 I'm not sure what sort of clientele they are expecting….

 Right: A thought-provoking sign on the door of a single street-side room which was being refurbished.
-I don't know who (or what) 'Lady Bedspacer' is, but I can think of a few acquaintances who match this description.
+I don't know who (or what) 'Lady Bedspacer' is, possibly one of many 'Labour' newly appointed grandees, but I can think of a few acquaintances who match this description.
 I was tempted to give them a call.

 Left: A pleasant restaurant, the Tiabuela, near my hotel which I patronised and which offered decent food and drink at surprisingly cheap prices.
 In fact during my very short time so far in this city I have been surprised at the relatively cheap price of food and drink; about half the price we pay in UK.
 Oh yes!
 The reindeer horns and Father Christmas hats have come out in force already. 😫.